dmitry/attr_accessible_block/README.md

 Main features:

 * Possibility to add an accessible attributes based on current `record` state (eg. record.new_record?)
-* Possibility to add additional variables and use it in the block (eg. user.role) `ActiveRecord::AttrAccessible.before_options :user, lambda { User.current || User.new }`
+* Possibility to add additional variables and use it in the block (eg. user.role) `ActiveRecord::AttrAccessibleBlock.before_options :user, lambda { User.current || User.new }`
-* Possibility to add permanently total accessibility in defined condition (eg.user.admin?) `ActiveRecord::AttrAccessible.always_accessible { user.admin? }`
+* Possibility to add permanently total accessibility in defined condition (eg.user.admin?) `ActiveRecord::AttrAccessibleBlock.always_accessible { user.admin? }`

+Also it's possible to check directly is attribute mass-assignable or no using `attr_accessible?` instance method.

 See an examples to understand the conception.